 Masters in Health Services Administration

 Healthcare is a major business; one that requires talented administrators to manage the growing demands of medical services, technological advancement and compliance with regulatory actions.
-Health services administrators are poised at the forefront of these demands.
+Formally trained health services administrators are poised at the forefront of these demands, exceptionally prepared to provide the skills and leadership needed to solve the most complex industry issues.

-The US Department of Labor Bureau of Labor and Statistics estimates that by 2020 employment of health service administrators will grow by 22 percent, faster than the average for all occupations, with median annual pay that could approach $100,000.
+The US Department of Labor Bureau of Labor and Statistics estimates that by 2020 employment of health service administrators will grow by 22 percent, faster than the average for all occupations.
 As our population grows and ages, so will the demand for exceptional administrators.
 The LECOM School of Graduate Studies will prepare you to fill that need when you enroll in the Master in Health Services Administration (MHSA) program.

 Preparing Your Future

-The LECOM MHSA Program provides students with the knowledge and skills required to plan, direct, and coordinate medical and health services while working as administrators in hospital or other healthcare facilities, public health care organizations, and private practice groups.
-The knowledge gained from the MHSA is essential for fiscal, planning and managerial work in healthcare organizations and the establishment and management of clinical practices
+The LECOM MHSA Program provides students with the knowledge and skills required to plan, direct, and lead medical and health service organizations as administrators in hospital or other acute and subacute healthcare facilities, public health care organizations, pharmacies and private practice groups.
+The knowledge gained from the MHSA is essential for fiscal, planning and managerial work in healthcare organizations and the establishment and management of clinical practices.

-This program is primarily a distance education program requiring 120 hours of in-person training at the Bradenton, FLA campus.
-The MHSA Program is designed to meet the demands of both the working professional or a full time student.
-The January cohort complete the curriculum in 18 months - Applications must be submitted no later than Dec.
-1. The June cohort completes the curriculum in 24 months - Applications must be submitted no later than May 1.
+This program is primarily a distance education program requiring only 8 days of in-person training at the Bradenton, Florida campus.
+On-site visits are scheduled Thursday-Sunday so only 4 workdays are utilized for the entire program.
+The MHSA Program is specifically designed to meet the demands of busy working professional or a full time student.
+The January cohort classes are 6 weeks in length and the program is completed in 18 months - Applications must be submitted no later than Dec.
+1st.
+The June cohort classes are 8 weeks in length and the program is completed in 24 months - Applications must be submitted no later than May 1st.

 The Lake Erie College of Osteopathic Medicine is accredited by the Commission on Higher Education of the Middle States Association of Colleges and Schools; 3624 Market Street, Philadelphia, PA 19104; (267) 284-5000, msche.org.
 The Commission on Higher Education is recognized by the U.S. Department of Education.
 The Commission has included the LECOM School of Graduate Studies MHSA within the scope of the institution’s accreditation.
 To further assure the quality of the LECOM MHSA, The School of Graduate Studies will apply for membership in the Association of University Programs in Healthcare Administration (AUPHA) and will seek accreditation with Commission on Accreditation of Healthcare Management Education (CAHME) when the program becomes eligible.